-A native of Southern California, Phil studied music as an undergraduate at Fresno State University and earned graduate degrees in conducting and music education from the Eastman School of Music and the University of Oklahoma.
-He began his teaching career in 1988 directing choral ensembles in California and Nevada, and he currently works in the Redondo Beach Unified School District while additionally serving as Director of Music at Laguna Beach United Methodist Church.
-Phil was Associate Professor of Music and Director of Choral Activities at Boise State University from 2008-2010, he taught choir, AP music theory, and IB music appreciation in the Capistrano Unified School District from 1998-2008, and he was Associate Professor of Music and Director of Choral Activities at Georgia Southwestern State University from 1994-1998.
-As a conductor and music director, Phil has produced and performed a wide variety of classical, musical theater, and pop/vocal jazz repertoire, and since 1996, he has adjudicated and done workshops for hundreds of school choral ensembles with Heritage Music Festivals.
+A Southern California native, Phil studied music as an undergraduate at Fresno State University and earned graduate degrees in conducting and music education from both the Eastman School of Music and the University of Oklahoma.
+He began his teaching career in 1988 directing school and community music ensembles in California and Nevada.
+As a conductor and music director, Phil has produced and performed a wide variety of classical, musical theater, and pop/vocal jazz repertoire, and since 1996, he has adjudicated and done workshops for hundreds of school music groups with Heritage Music Festivals.

 In 2013, Phil appeared with his family and former NFL Superbowl MVP Kurt Warner in the USA Network inspirational reality series The Moment.
 He currently resides in Orange County, CA with wife Megan Starr-Levitt, a former “Christine” with the national tour of “The Phantom of the Opera” and their sons Alexander and Stefan.
 Phil and his family proudly support the efforts of three important organizations dedicated to the growth and mentoring of children and adults on the autism spectrum: Rethinking Austism, Spirit League, and Rock the Autism.